South Downs Way, looking toward Beachy Head

 Even better than the views, though?
 The grassy trail that went with them.
 Just like the day before, we took the (very) steep shortcut over the hill rather than the longer, flatter path around it.
 Also like the day before, it was totally worth the effort.

-We had an early lunch on the side of the trail just before Cocking, and never before has a roast beef sandwich that’s been sitting in a backpack for hours tasted so good.
+We had an early lunch on the side of the trail just before Cocking, and never before has a roast beef sandwich that’s been sitting in a backpack for a few hours tasted so good.
 Lauren gazed longingly once, twice, three times at the bus shelter as we passed it, and then limped on up the hill.
-Only 13 miles to go…
+Only 13 miles to go.

 The views and woodlands were just as attractive for the rest of the day, but that green, grassy trail quickly became a distant memory.
-There were no towns or villages to break things up on this section, and even with regular stops, our feet were very unhappy by the time we made the final descent into Houghton Bridge.
+The stony path returned, and with no towns or villages to break things up on this section, our feet were very unhappy by the time we made the final descent into Houghton Bridge.

 Hint: if you’re doing the same, don’t take the shortcut that takes you into town from the west, over the bridge.
 There’s no footpath on that part of the busy B2139, and cars fly along there.
 It’s really quite dangerous, and not the best way to finish the day.

-We were staying in a private room in an Airbnb that night, that at £69 (£34.50 per person) was the cheapest accommodation of the trip.
-Even so, it was better than some of the other rooms we’d booked, with a nice big bedroom and (shared) bathroom, and a light breakfast in the morning.
+We were staying in a private room in an Airbnb that night that was the cheapest accommodation of the trip yet noticeably better than some of the other rooms we’d booked.

-Best of all, it was directly opposite the lovely Bridge Inn, a perfect place to enjoy a tasty meal and cold pint in the beer garden.
+It had a nice big bedroom and (shared) bathroom, came with a light breakfast in the morning, and was directly opposite the lovely Bridge Inn, a perfect place to enjoy a tasty meal and cold pint in the beer garden.
 Which soon turned into two cold pints in the beer garden.
-Sadly post-pandemic that place is no longer available to book: I’d stay there again.

 Total distance: 33.2 km (20.6 miles)